 More things to know (FAQ)

 I use a 20cm x 30cm (8″ x 12″) baking tray with fairly high sides.
 If you’re in Australia a Lamington pan is perfect!
-You can also use a baking dish.
+You can also use a rectangular baking dish.
 Don’t worry if your pan/dish isn’t exactly this size.
-Try to find one that’s approximately the same size and the recipe will still work.
+Go for approximately the same size and the recipe will still work.

 No it isn’t.
 If you haven’t got any self-raising flour, just add 1.5 teaspoons of baking powder to a cup of plain flour.